adi-g15/FrontendAssign/README.md

 * Another key thing is, that logical operators like `==`, `>=`, `<=` can only be used once, that's a restriction imposed in the code itself, more can be seen in the file `src/components/filters.jsx` and the filtering of these operations from future usage is being done in `utils/difference.js`

- > Suggested Order Exploring the codebase - index.js, App.js, Filters.js, FilterField, DataTable, then for more detail, difference.js
+ > Suggested Order Exploring the codebase - pages/index.tsx, Filters.tsx, FilterField, DataTable, then for more detail, difference.ts

 ## Todo
   * 👍 Styling